sobolevn/sobolevn.github.io/_pages/about.md

 ## Work

-I work as a CTO at [wemake.services](https://wemake.services), I am also happen to be a founder of this company.
+I work as a CTO at [wemake.services](https://wemake.services), I also happen to be a founder of this company.

 The thing I like about my job is freedom, I can:
 - Create new products for our clients